shivpranavbgargi/LuaRadio/README.md

 # LuaRadio as docker image for RTL-SDR

+Record and listen to FM radio by following the steps below.

 1) $ bash build - to build the docker image
 2) $ ./luaradio fm.lua 93.5e6 - let it run for few seconds
 3) Press CTRL+C to stop the capturing